Test and live modes

 |---|---|

-This mirrors Stripe’s sk_test_ / sk_live_ convention for the same reason: a leaked token in your logs is identifiable without decoding.
+That way a token in your logs is identifiable without decoding.

-Set the mode when you build the token in resolveUser:
+Set the mode when you sign the token:

 // app/api/unchurn/token/route.ts